 FBME Card Services was a wholly owned subsidiary of the Bank, which operated and was fully licensed by the Central Bank of Cyprus.
 Any card project was only commenced after FBME Card Services had received specific approvals from either VISA or MasterCard and following full disclosure to the Central Bank of Cyprus.

 FBME Card Services had one negative experience with specific issues relating to processing online transactions between 2009 and 2010.
-Whilst the isolated problem was not exceptional in the industry, the Board took immediate action by replacing the senior management team, including making the then CEO redundant, and undertaking a remedial programme recommended by Global Vision Group, a certified VISA contractor.
+Whilst the isolated problem was not exceptional in the industry, the Board took immediate action by replacing the senior management team and undertaking a remedial programme recommended by Global Vision Group, a certified VISA contractor.
 Following the successful and self-imposed remediation, VISA reinstated FBME Card Services’ licence.
 Audits by RiskSkill and SightSpan also confirmed that the Company was fully compliant with all the relevant regulatory rules and directives.
 Furthermore, the head of Anti-Money Laundering at the Central Bank of Cyprus carried out an intensive audit of FBME Card Services and awarded it a full Payment Institution license in 2014.

 Both the Bank and Card Services regularly reported suspicious clients to the local Financial Investigations Unit, MOKAS.
 One specific report was on a client whom it suspected of carrying out miscoding.
 This is when a merchant states that they provide one online service, when in reality they provide another.
 The Bank and Card Services reported these merchants to MOKAS on two separate occasions in July and then again in October 2012.
 Unfortunately, MOKAS closed the file on both occasions.
 This left both the Bank and Card Services with no choice but to sue the merchants for breach of contract and thereby only pay the merchants’ commission to the court.
 This action by the Bank and Card Services is illustrative of the lengths FBME would go to in reporting suspicious activity, and demonstrates that neither the Bank nor Card Services would tolerate any illegal activity by any of its clients and/or merchants.